 - Navigating praise wisely: When we praise our children too much, it can surpass the line of confidence to entitlement.
 Don’t just say “fantastic” or “good job” or confine them to who you think they are.
 Focus on their effort and work, not traits, to allow them to drive their conclusions on what they may do with their talents.
 “I see a clean room, sorted LEGOs, and books neatly put on the shelf.
 It’s a pleasure to view this room.
 That’s what I call organization!”

-- Freeing children from playing roles: Once you label your child repetitively, they start to see themselves in that label, and they start showing you how stubborn/sore loser/destructive they can get.
+- Freeing children from playing roles: Once you label your child repetitively, they start to see themselves in that label, showing you how stubborn/sore loser/destructive they can get.
 Find opportunities to show your child a new picture of themselves.
 Put them in situations they can see themselves in a different light.
 Let them overhear you say positive things about them.
 “He held himself steady even though the shot hurt.”
 Be a storehouse for your kid’s special moments.
-“I remember you were the first child on the block to ride a 2 wheeler bike.”
+“I remember you were the first child on the block to ride a 2-wheeler bike.”
 When your child acts according to the old label, state your feelings and expectations: “I don’t like that.
 Despite your strong feelings, I expect you to be a good sport about losing.”

 Reading this book made me understand that I’m not a bad parent.
 I just wasn’t well informed enough to listen to myself first before hearing and acknowledging other voices.
 It has a summarized, step-by-step action plan for each chapter.
 The exercises and examples help you think through scenarios and write down ideas for reference.